sidg1215/flowthon-1.0/README.md

 # flowthon-1.0
 Flowthon is the first programming language that I am writing to help me learn about the lexing and parsing components of a compiler.
+It is a dynamically typed language.
 The language supports integers, strings, lists, basic arithmetic using all data types listed, and basic control flow with tools such as if statements and while loops.

 Currently, I am working on adding more control flow options, methods to the different data types, and set operations such as set unions and intersections.